The Perennial Philosophy: Critical reception

-In the United States
+United States

-The Perennial Philosophy was widely reviewed when first published in 1945, with articles appearing in Book Week, Booklist, The Christian Century, Bull VA Kirkus' Bookshop Serv., The Nation, The New Republic, The New Yorker, Saturday Review of Literature, Springfield Republican, New York Herald Tribune, and the Wilson Bulletin.
+The Perennial Philosophy was widely reviewed when first published in 1945, with articles appearing in Book Week, Booklist, The Christian Century, The Nation, The New Republic, The New Yorker, Saturday Review of Literature, Springfield Republican, New York Herald Tribune, and the Wilson Bulletin.

 The New York Times wrote that, "Perhaps Mr. Huxley, in The Perennial Philosophy has, at this time, written the most needed book in the world."
 The Times described the book as an:

 The Times also stated that, "It is important to say that even an agnostic, even a behaviorist-materialist ... can read this book with joy.
 It is the masterpiece of all anthologies."

 Similarly, forty years later Huston Smith, a religious scholar, wrote that, in The Perennial Philosophy:

 Not all the reception was so positive.
 Chad Walsh, writing in the Journal of Bible and Religion in 1948, spoke of Huxley's distinguished family background, only to continue:

-In the United Kingdom
+United Kingdom

-In the United Kingdom, reviewers admired the comprehensiveness of Huxley's survey but questioned his other-worldliness and were hostile to his belief in the paranormal.
+In the United Kingdom, contemporary reviewers admired the comprehensiveness of Huxley's survey but questioned his other-worldliness and were hostile to his belief in the paranormal.

 C. E. M. Joad wrote in New Statesman and Society that, although the book was a mine of learning and Huxley's commentary was profound, readers would be surprised to find that he had adopted a series of peculiar beliefs such as the curative power of relics and spiritual presences incarnated in sacramental objects.
-Joad pointed out that, if the argument of the book is correct, only those who have undergone the religious experiences upon which it is based are properly able to assess its worth.
-Further, he found that the book was dogmatic and intolerant, "in which pretty well everything we want to do is wrong."
+Joad stated that, if the argument of the book is correct, only those who have undergone the religious experiences upon which it is based are properly able to assess its worth.
+Further, he found that the book was dogmatic and intolerant, "in which pretty well everything we want to do is wrong".
 Finally, Joad asserted that Huxley's mistake was in his "intellectual whole-hoggery" and that he was led by ideas untempered by ordinary human experience.

-In the journal Philosophy, the Anglican priest Rev. W. R. Inge remarked on the book's well chosen quotations and called it "probably the most important treatise we have had on mysticism for many years."
+In the journal Philosophy, the Anglican priest Rev. W. R. Inge remarked on the book's well chosen quotations and called it "probably the most important treatise we have had on mysticism for many years".
 He saw it as evidence that Huxley was now a mystical philosopher, which he regarded as an encouraging sign.
 Inge pointed out conflicts between religions and within religion and agreed that a rapprochement must be through mystical religion.
 However, he wondered if the book, with its transcendence of the personality and detachment from worldly concerns, might not be more Buddhist than Christian.
 He concluded his review by calling into question Huxley's belief in psychical phenomena.

 Elsewhere

-Canadian author John Robert Colombo wrote that as a young man he, like many others in the 1950s, was swept away with enthusiasm for "the coveted volume" :
+The Canadian author John Robert Colombo wrote that as a young man he, like many others in the 1950s, was swept away with enthusiasm for "the coveted volume":